Larner College of Medicine

 Body

-The VCBH, based within UVM’s College of Medicine and Department of Psychiatry, involves over 20 faculty from seven departments and three colleges.
-It collaborates with Brown, Johns Hopkins, the University of Kentucky, community healthcare leaders, and advisory panels.
+The VCBH, based within the UVM Robert Larner, M.D.
+College of Medicine's Department of Psychiatry, involves over 20 faculty from seven departments and three colleges.
+It collaborates with Brown University, Johns Hopkins University, the University of Kentucky, community healthcare leaders, and advisory panels.
 Its primary goal is to study how behaviors influence chronic disease and premature death, focusing on mechanisms and interventions informed by behavioral economics and pharmacology.
-The center emphasizes understanding vulnerability and promoting healthy behaviors through incentives and policies, with a particular focus on socioeconomic disparities.
-Unique among NIH-funded centers, VCBH applies behavioral economics and pharmacology to address major U.S. public health issues related to behavior and equity.
+The center emphasizes understanding vulnerability and promoting healthy behaviors through incentives and policies, with a particular focus on socioeconomic factors.
+Unique among NIH-funded centers, VCBH applies behavioral economics and pharmacology to address major U.S. public health issues related to behavior among vulnerable populations.

 Facilities & Resources